 A year after his arrival, he built the first frame building in Duluth, at 430 South Lake Avenue, now part of the parking lot used to host Grandma’s Marathon celebrations each year.
 The building served not only as his residence, but was also the only place in town visitors could lay down a bedroll for some time thereafter: essentially, Duluth’s first hotel.
 (Read more about the Jefferson House here.)
-In 1859, Jefferson married a woman named Elizabeth, and they had a daughter named Harriet, who was the first child of European descent born in Duluth township.
+In 1859, Jefferson married a woman named Elizabeth, and they had a daughter named Harriet, who was the first child of European descent born in the town of Duluth.

 When the Civil War began, Robert likely received word that his two younger brothers, Rufus and Ernest, had volunteered for service.
 Getting to the war, however, was quite the problem.
 The Panic of 1857 had, along with most Duluth’s settlers, reduced Robert’s financial circumstances so severely that he couldn’t afford the rather steep stagecoach fare to St. Paul.
 Thus, he and his wife and small child had to take the arduous 372-mile journey by canoe up the St. Louis and Savannah rivers, then down the Prairie and Tamarac rivers to Sandy Lake, and thence down the Mississippi River.
 By the time Robert arrived at Fort Snelling, his brothers had already departed as part of the First Minnesota Volunteers.
 Within a year of his enlistment, Robert had died—like so many Civil War soldiers, he was felled by illness rather than battle wounds.
 His wife died soon thereafter, leaving Harriet an orphan to be raised by her grandparents.